MicrosoftDocs/azure-ai-docs/articles/ai-services/encryption/cognitive-services-encryption-keys-portal.md

 ## (Preview) Service-side storage of encrypted data when using customer-managed keys

-A new architecture for the customer-managed key encryption workspace is available in preview, which resolves the dependency on the managed resource group.
-In this new model, encrypted data is stored service-side on Microsoft-managed resources instead of in your subscription.
+A new architecture for customer-managed key encryption with hubs is available in preview, which resolves the dependency on the managed resource group.
+In this new model, encrypted data is stored service-side on Microsoft-managed resources instead of in managed resources in your subscription.
 Metadata is stored in multi-tenant resources using document-level CMK encryption.
-An Azure AI Search instance is hosted on the Microsoft-side for each hub.
-Due to its dedicated resource model, its Azure cost is charged in your subscription.
+An Azure AI Search instance is hosted on the Microsoft-side per customer, and for each hub.
+Due to its dedicated resource model, its Azure cost is charged in your subscription via the hub resource.

 > [!NOTE]
 > During this preview key rotation and user-assigned identity capabilities are not supported.
 Server-side encryption is currently not supported in reference to an Azure Key Vault for storing your encryption key that has public network access disabled.